 1. A grade-point average of 2.00.
-Students with a cumulative grade-point average of 2.0-2.25 must submit a letter of academic intention, will be assigned a special adviser, will be limited to 12 quarter hours the first quarter of attendance and must attend and pass during their first quarter of attendance (with a grade of C or above) a study skills class.
+Students with a cumulative grade-point average of 2.0-2.25 must complete and submit a Contract of Intent.
+These students will be assigned a special adviser, will be limited to 12 quarter hours the first quarter of attendance and must attend and pass during their first quarter of attendance (with a grade of C or above) a study skills class.

-2. Transcripts from the island territories of Federated States of Micronesia, American Samoa, and Palau must have a grade-point average of 3.30 or higher.
+2. Transcripts from the island territories of Federated States of Micronesia, American Samoa, Palau, and Puerto Rico must have a grade-point average of 3.30 or higher.
 3. Graduation and official transcript from an accredited secondary school or the completion of the GED exam.
 4. Official transcripts from each post-secondary institution attended.
-5. Completion of the ACT and/or SAT test if transferring less than 30 quarter hours.
+5. Completion of the ACT and/or SAT test if transferring less than 30 QUARTER hours.
 These tests are required for academic advisement.
-6. Satisfactory personal references.
+6. Satisfactory personal reference.
+WWC requires one completed recommendation form from the most recent educational institution attended.
+The recommendation form needs to be completed by a former teacher, guidance counselor or school administrator.
 7. Official copies of your TOEFL test scores if English is not your first language.
 Ask the Testing Service to send these scores directly to the Walla Walla College Office of Admissions.